US4429141

 clinically thought of as being either cardiotoxic and/or

-neurotoxic in nature with no inherent observable side effects.
+neurotoxic in nature with no inherent observable side

 Suitable pharmaceutical carriers for oral administration

 include liquids which are bland to the gastric mucosa.
-Liquid

-carrier can be a solvent for the cabenegrin I and II.
-In the
+Alternatively, the liquid carrier can be a solvent for the

-prepared for either oral administration, or for parental
+oral administration, or for parental injection.

 Novel compositions for oral administration can also be

-prepared by blending cabenegrin I and II with appropriate dry
+prepared by blending cabenegrin I and II with appropriate

-pharmaceutical carriers known to the art.
+dry pharmaceutical carriers known to the art.
 These dry

 compositions can be put into any suitable dosage form for